 Join the Conversation

 Overseen by the Humanities Center, WVU’s Campus Read engages the campuses and community through a common reading experience, fostering dialogue, critical thinking and University-wide participation.
-“The Girl Who Smiled Beads: A Story of War and What Comes After” is a powerful, unforgettable story.Learn more about the book
+“The Line Becomes a River: Dispatches from the Border” is a gripping, thought-provoking story.Learn more about the book

 MEET THE AUTHOR